koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 <!-- note
 Let's take an example to update a view when a button is clicked.

-It writes a DOM manipuration in the event listener of the click event.
+You whould write a DOM manipuration in the event listener of the click event.
 This is an imperative operation and describes how to update the view, not what the view should be.
 -->